A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

 In this example $x$ has all 3 kinds of arcs which appear in a crossingless matching: bottom to top, bottom to bottom, and top to top.
 Each of these corresponds to a single circle in the diagram closure.

 Similarly, there are fewer than $n+1$ circles in the diagram for $(x,y)$ whenever the crossingless matchings $x,y$ are non-equal.
-Looking at the diagram above, keeping the upside-down $x$ region but with the region $x$ removed, one can see that no circles are yet completed, and each boundary point of $x$'s region is matched to another by an arc.
+Consider the diagram above but with the region $x$ removed.
+One can see that no circles are yet completed, and each boundary point of $x$'s region is matched to another by an arc.
 The number of circles is maximized when you pair these boundary points to each other, and this clearly gives the matching $x$.
 For any other matching $y$, two arcs will become joined into one, and fewer than $n+1$ circles will be created. \end{proof}

-\begin{lemma} $\mc{TLC}_2$ is idempotent-closed, and its indecomposables can all be expressed as grading shifts of $U_{\ii}$ for $\ii$ 321-avoiding.
+\begin{lemma} $\mC_2$ is idempotent-closed, and its indecomposables can all be expressed as grading shifts of $U_{\ii}$ for $\ii$ 321-avoiding.
 It has the Krull-Schmidt property. \end{lemma}

 \begin{proof} Since the Temperley-Lieb relations allow one to reduce a general word to a 321-avoiding word, one can show that every $U_{\ii}$ is isomorphic to a direct sum of shifts of $U_{\jj}$ for 321-avoiding $\jj$, using isomorphisms and direct sum decompositions instead of the analogous Temperley-Lieb relations.
 Clearly these shifted $U_{\jj}$ are all indecomposable, since they have no non-trivial idempotents; these are then all the indecomposables.
-Since every indecomposable in $\mc{TLC}_2$ has a local endomorphism ring (with maximal ideal given by positively graded morphisms), $\mc{TLC}_2$ is idempotent-closed and has Krull-Schmidt. \end{proof}
+Since every indecomposable in $\mC_2$ has a graded-local endomorphism ring (with maximal ideal given by positively graded morphisms), $\mC_2$ is idempotent-closed and Krull-Schmidt (see \cite{Ring}, Section 2.2). \end{proof}

 The Krull-Schmidt property implies that isomorphism classes of indecomposables form a basis for the Grothendieck group.